hansenlab/mNSF/tutorial/mnsf-tutorial-mouse.md

 2. `nsample = 2`: This tells the model how many distinct samples are in your dataset.
 Make sure this matches the actual number of samples you're analyzing.

+3. `nchunk = 1`: This sets the number of chunks per sample

-3. Setting up output directories:
+4. Setting up output directories:
    - `mpth = path.join("models")`: This creates a path for storing the trained models.
    - `misc.mkdir_p(mpth)`: This creates the directory if it doesn't exist.
    - `pp = path.join(mpth, "pp", str(2))`: This creates a subdirectory for storing preprocessing results.